 Rain Coat – Correct me if I’m wrong but poncho’s in the parks cost almost a tenner.
 They’re very flimsy and you will be lucky to get a day out of one.
 Bring proper raincoats for everyone especially if your travelling in Autumn/Winter.

 Bring spare’s – Bring plenty of batteries, a spare SD card for your camera and European plug adaptors/converters.
-You don’t even want to know how much they cost in Disney.
+You don’t even want to know how much they cost at Disney.

 Selfie sticks – Selfie sticks are banned in both parks.
 Security is tighter than ever now at Disney and everyone is wanded with a metal detector before entry to the parks so it’s best to just leave it at home.

 Character Costumes – Does your kid like to play dress up?
 Bring their favourite Disney character costumes with you.
 A Disney outfit will set you back at least fifty quid at Disneyland.
 Also, I have noticed kids in costumes get more attention from cast members.

 Artificial ice-skating – Looking to fill up one of the evenings during winter?
 You should definitely try artificial ice skating outside Disney New York Hotel.
 It’s an experience and a half.
 My five-year-old spent two hours on the ‘ice’ and still talks about it to this day.

 Download the app ‘Wait Times Disneyland Paris’ – Available on both iPhone and Android, it displays attraction wait times, it’s another invaluable app for checking what rides to get on next.